1. Lay the Person Down, if Possible

 - Do not raise the person's head.

-- Turn the person on side if he or she is vomiting or bleeding from the mouth.
+- Turn the person on side if they are vomiting or bleeding from the mouth.

 2. Begin CPR, if Necessary